The Death of the Survey: The Rise of AI Behavioral Twins

 Even when surveys collect responses, they frequently fail to capture actual consumer behavior.

 Behavioral science has long documented the inconsistency between stated intentions and real actions.
-Research published in Nature Human Behaviour demonstrated that digital behavioral traces (such as browsing patterns and online activity) often predict personality traits and preferences more accurately than self-reports (Youyou, Kosinski & Stillwell, 2015).
+Landmark research published in PNAS found that digital behavioral traces, such as Facebook activity and online engagement patterns, can predict personality traits and preferences more accurately than assessments made by human acquaintances.
+This underscores the superior signal quality of observed behavior over self-report (Youyou, Kosinski & Stillwell, 2015).

-Consumers often provide data based on their aspirational selves rather than their actual habits.
+Consumers often provide survey responses based on their aspirational selves rather than their actual habits.
 They routinely:

 - Overstate ethical intentions: Claiming a preference for sustainable products that rarely translates to the checkout counter.